-- 1. Institutions (Schools, Hospitals, Nursing Homes, Prisons, etc.), but not to exclude self-run operations. - 2.
-Multi-Family Developments as stated in OJRSA SUR 9.3(C)(1) and (2).

-- G. Class 5 FOG Generator SIZE TO BE DETERMINED BY A SC LICENSED REGISTERED ENGINEER OR SC LICENSED ARCHITECT.
+- 1. Full-Service Restaurants (maximum classification seating capacity greater than or equal to sixty-five (65) persons); - Buffet and Cafeteria Facilities (maximum classification seating capacity greater than or equal to sixty-five (65) persons); and - 2.3.
+Multi-Family Developments as stated in OJRSA SUR 9.3(C)(1) and (2) (under certain conditions and as justified by calculation requirements and approved by OJRSA). - F. Class 4 FSE or FOG Generator Minimum two-thousand gallon (2,000 gal) FOG Interceptor.
+REQUIRES SC LICENSED REGISTERED ENGINEER OR SC LICENSED ARCHITECT TO PROVIDE CALCULATIONS FOR SIZING.OJRSA MAY PROVIDE CALCULATION SHEET AS APPROPRIATE TO APPLICATION.
+The facility will need to provide their applicable NAICS code(s) to OJRSA. - 1.
+Institutions (Schools, Hospitals, Nursing Homes, Prisons, etc.), but not to exclude self-run operations. - 2.
+Multi-Family Developments as stated in OJRSA SUR 9.3(C)(1) and (2). - G. Class 5 FOG Generator SIZE TO BE DETERMINED BY A SC LICENSED REGISTERED ENGINEER OR SC LICENSED ARCHITECT.
 CALCULATIONS MUST BE PROVIDED TO OJRSA.
 OJRSA MAY PROVIDE CALCULATION SHEET AS APPROPRIATE TO APPLICATION. - 1.
 Industrial Users: Will receive industrial wastewater discharge permit and subject to applicable portions of the Sewer Use Regulation. - 2.
 Others as appropriate.

-9.8 FOG CONTROL DEVICES AND INSTALLATION REQUIREMENTS
+9.8 FOG CONTROL DEVICE DESIGNS AND INSTALLATION REQUIREMENTS